 • Elena Johansson is a Lecturer in Media and Communication Studies at the Department of Culture and Media Studies at Umeå University.
 She was a Researcher at the School of Social Sciences at Södertörn University until 2017.
 Her research focuses on political communication, professional journalistic cultures and social media.

 • Karl Magnus Johansson, Lead Coordinator, is a Professor of Political Science at the School of Social Sciences at Södertörn University and a Part-Time Professor at the European University Institute, Florence.
 His research interests include political institutions, executive leadership and communication.

 • Milda Malling is a PhD candidate at the School of Social Sciences at Södertörn University.
 Her PhD thesis project deals with political communication culture, mainly informal relations between journalists and their political sources.

 • Tom Moring is an Emeritus Professor of Communication and Journalism at the Swedish School of Social Science at the University of Helsinki.
 His research interests include political communication, media and election campaigns.

 • Risto Niemikari is a PhD candidate at the Faculty of Management at the University of Tampere.
-His research interests include political philosophy, rhetoric and argumentation.
+His doctoral thesis is devoted to the relations between politicians and the media in Finland.
+His research interests also include political philosophy, rhetoric and argumentation.

 • Jacek Nożewski is a PhD candidate at the Department of Communication and Journalism at the University of Wrocław.
 His doctoral thesis is devoted to “Social media users’ news activity” through which he investigates information flow in social media and how particular users, including professionals and ordinary users, get involved in news conveyance.